rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-transition-project-plan.md

 ### TLS certificates #

+Many websites uses older SSL certificates.

+And many older client operating systems (Windows 7) are using default settings that does not include TLS 1.2.

+This may mean an upgrade of clients is necessary.

-h2 works on IE only if TLS certificates (not SSL certificates) used on servers, since TLS has more advanced ciphers needed by h2.
+h2 works on IE only if TLS certificates (not SSL certificates) are used on servers, since TLS has the more advanced ciphers needed by h2.
 An example:

 <pre>